 San Diego is the perfect destination for couples who like to explore and discover new areas.
 It houses the perfect combination of tourist destinations and sights to see, as well as romantic restaurants and relaxing beaches, or even surfing and more water sports for the couple that likes to get active!
 If you’re worried a city break might not be romantic, think again!

-Think beautiful sunsets, fine dining and sunny weather all year round, with sights such as Balboa Park and the Coronado Bridge to take in together.
-The region also offers some of the best vineyards in the country, so why not take in a romantic wine tasting tour for two?
+Think beautiful sunsets, fine dining, and sunny weather all year round, with sights such as Balboa Park and the Coronado Bridge to take in together.
+The region also offers some of the best vineyards in the country, so why not take a romantic wine-tasting tour for two?